 - Supportive Public Policy: SEA earned policy victories at all levels of government with the introduction of the federal SEEED (Social Enterprise Ecosystem and Economic Development) Commission Act and proclamations for Social Enterprise Week by 12 governors and mayors from across the country.
 Our founder, Suzanne Smith, spoke about these policy developments and emphasized “long-term gains are more important than short-term rewards.”
 In other words, while this success is important, SEA is poised to pursue the long-term movement-building necessary to create change.
 To that end, SEA released a policy platform and toolkit, authored by Social Impact Architects, to help social entrepreneurs advance policy in their own communities.

 - Capital Flow to the Sector: In order to start and grow social enterprise, capital is a critical part of the equation.
-Currently, there are many exciting areas to celebrate – social impact bonds and the rise of impact investing (stay tuned for next week’s edition on this topic).
+Currently, there are many exciting areas to celebrate – social impact bonds and the rise of impact investing.
 However, more needs to be done to work with funders, investors, and policymakers to eliminate the structural (and often archaic) barriers to capital in the social sector.

 - The Best Talent: Another hot topic involves how to harness the talent of baby boomers wanting to give back and millennials wanting to find a meaningful career.
 It’s not just a concern of individuals – more and more companies want to support their employees in giving back to the sector through movements such as A Billion+Change.
 The supply is available – the question is: are you ready?
 A Billion+Change has a great readiness roadmap for those who want to learn more.